 Chris Meiering, PhD

-With a career spanning the scientific and consumer packaged goods industries, including over 20 years of leadership at Zuke’s (up through their acquisition by Purina) Dr. Chris Meiering brings a unique skill set to BayMedica.
+With a career spanning the scientific and consumer packaged goods industries, including over 20 years of leadership at Zuke’s Performance Pet Nutrition (up through their acquisition by Purina), Dr. Chris Meiering brings a unique skill set to BayMedica.
 He is a scientist and self-directed business strategist with a history of innovation from concept to shelf and a proven track record bringing products to market.
 His skills range from information technology, e-commerce, social media, marketing, innovation, product development & formulation, business development, business insights & sales to molecular biology, genetic engineering and virology.
 With his unique scientific background and experience Chris has the ability to deliver simple solutions to complex problems in a consumer-friendly manner.
 He has diverse background and experience in corporate environments including: bootstrap startup, organic growth, equity-backed expansion, merger and acquisition, and large cap consumer packaged goods.
 Chris received a B.S. in Microbiology from the University of Arizona (magna cum laude), his Ph.D. in microbiology, specializing in molecular virology, from the University of Washington, and performed his post-doctoral research as a fellow at Stanford University.